by Matt Gibson

-Lemon thyme has become popular in herb gardens for its gastronomical utility as well as for the plant’s pleasant aroma and pretty foliage.
-It’s grown in popularity due to its versatility, practicality, and easy care requirements.
+Lemon thyme is popular in culinary herb gardens for its gastronomical utility as well as for the plant’s pleasant aroma and pretty foliage.
+It has grown in popularity due to its versatility, practicality, and easy care requirements.
 Lemon thyme is perfectly suited to join a variety of herbs in an outdoor herb garden.
-Your lemon thyme plants can also thrive in a rock garden—even with little to no soil.
-The plant is right at home in containers and is a natural choice as a ground cover or a border plant for garden beds and walking paths.
+Your lemon thyme plants can also thrive in a rock garden, even with little to no soil.
+The plant is right at home in a container garden and is a natural choice as ground cover or a border plant for a garden bed or walking path.

 Varieties of Lemon Thyme